 I can’t yet speak for the final 1/4th mile 400ft ascent to the Eastern summit because in the Spring of 2019 I was side-tracked up the bluff to a cliff dead-end and totally out of energy.
 But looking down on the final stretch from the upper East side of the bluff, the route looked very possible.
 See the final 2-3 videos in the section below entitled “Less than Half Mile from Eastern Summit, Only 500ft Below Stopped by Cliff” for this closer view of the final route to the summit.
 The Eastern summit is topped with radio towers and equipment that has been flown in by helicopter.
 I’ll create a separate page for the entire successful adventure once I reach the Eastern summit.

 Alternately, after topping the mid-summit ridge take a right for a much easier traverse to the Western summit with an awesome view of the Spring Mountains, La Madre Mountain Wilderness, Damsel Peak and all the way to Mt.
-Wilson on the West side of Red Rock Park.
+Wilson on the West side of Red Rock Canyon National Conservation Area.
 See the final 2 videos below in the section entitled, “Gass Peak Western Summit, 5,900ft” for views from the Western summit, including views of the surroundings on a clearer day than the day the main video at the top of this page was filmed.